Chandu4143/sustainability-lens/backend/README.md

   - **macOS**: `brew install tesseract`
   - **Windows**: Download from [GitHub releases](https://github.com/UB-Mannheim/tesseract/wiki)
   - **Note**: The application will work without Tesseract but OCR functionality will be disabled
+  - On Windows, the application attempts to auto-detect the Tesseract installation path as implemented in `utils/extract.py`

 ## Installation